harrisj/nicar-sinatra/README.md

 end
 ```

-means "Define a method to run when a web browser requests GET /hi that returns "Hello World!" as its response" This bit of Sinatra code actually gets interpreted into a much longer sequence of regular Ruby code that does a bunch of things to setup a webserver and register methods to respond to specific web request paths or "routes".
+means "Define a method to run when a web browser requests GET /hi that returns "Hello World!" as its response" This bit of Sinatra code actually gets interpreted into a much longer sequence of regular Ruby code that does a bunch of things to setup a webserver and register methods to respond to specific web request paths or **routes**.
 This would be tedious to repeat and reimplement, so the DSL lets us ignore all that busywork and define our website as simply as possible.

 Now, let's try this request [http://localhost:4567/](http://localhost:4567/).
 Uh oh!
 It's an error!
 Time to add another route for that.